 Our wood is worldly and comes from places like Poland, Argentina, Thailand and more.
 In a previous life it delivered everything from olive oil to umbrellas so each plank has a story to tell.
 Every bump and nick along the way adds up to a handsome, weathered complexion.

-All clocks are made and shipped out of the Goathopper dojo in Richmond, Virginia.
-A properly constructed Goathopper takes time - especially considering the lengthy distressing process, so please allow from 10 to 14 days before shipment.
+All farmhouse clocks are made and shipped out of the Goathopper dojo in Richmond, Virginia.
+A properly constructed Goathopper takes time - especially considering the lengthy distressing process, so please allow from 3 to 5 days before shipment.
 We've been told its well worth the wait.
 In addition to an order confirmation and tracking number you will receive an email notification when your clocks ships, when the postal service marks it as "delivered" and if there is any change in the status of your tracking number (if you select this option).

 At Goathopper, we think it's important to walk the walk.
 That means giving back to our community and environment in a way that we hope will inspire others.
-In conjunction with our partner OneTreePlanted, Goathopper commits to planting one tree for every clock purchased.
+In conjunction with our partner OneTreePlanted, Goathopper commits to planting one tree for every wall clock purchased.
 Our goal is to reforest the Amazon so that when Tarzan swings, another rope will be waiting for him.

 For the past several centuries, grazing, farming and logging and unplanned development have been hard on the ecosystem.
 Unfortunately, lobbyists have been successful in influencing the powerful to ease laws related to grazing and conventional land-exhausting agriculture.
 Protection to the ecosystem has fallen mainly to private or community groups.